acreter/void-docs/src/xbps/repositories/custom.md

 recommended for serving custom packages created personally, or packages from another trusted source.
-The Void project does not support *any* third-party package repositories - the use of third-party software packages poses very serious security concerns, and risks serious damage your system.
+The Void project does not support *any* third-party package repositories - the use of third-party software packages poses very serious security concerns, and risks serious damage to your system.

 ## Adding custom repositories